CTSRD-CHERI/cheri-exercises/src/exercises/6_adapt-c/README.md

    flag.

 4. Run the CHERI version, again without any additional flags, under `gdb` and examine the crash in more detail.
-Use `gdb` and not `gdb-run.sh` to set appropriate breakpoints before your program is started.
+Set appropriate breakpoints before your program is started.

 5. Get back to the compiler warnings and try to solve a bug that triggered the crash.

 6. Run the CHERI version, again with the `-n` flag, under `gdb` and examine the crash in more detail.
-You can use `gdb-run.sh` this time.

 7. Get back to the compiler warnings and try to solve a bug that triggered the crash.